msabramo/kallithea/docs/usage/subrepos.rst

     hg ci --message "added remote subrepo"

-In the file list of a clone of repo1 you will see a connected subrepo at revision it was during cloning.
-Clicking in subrepos link should send you to proper repository in Kallithea.
+In the file list of a clone of ``repo1`` you will see a connected subrepo at the revision it was at during cloning.
+Clicking in subrepos link should send you to the proper repository in Kallithea.

-Cloning repo1 will also clone attached subrepository.
+Cloning ``repo1`` will also clone the attached subrepository.

 Next we can edit the subrepo data, and push back to Kallithea.
-This will update both of repositories.
+This will update both of the repositories.

 See http://mercurial.aragost.com/kick-start/en/subrepositories/ for more information about subrepositories.